RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_RankConfigV3.md

 #### `public float `[`MinSigma`](#structFRHAPI__RankConfigV3_1ac24948615c0a7bc3205c7d81dfe45cf2) <a id="structFRHAPI__RankConfigV3_1ac24948615c0a7bc3205c7d81dfe45cf2"></a>

 The minimum sigma allowed.
-Any attempts to update variance to be lower than this get clamped to the minimum.
+Any attempts to update sigma to be lower than this get clamped to the minimum.

 #### `public float `[`Beta_Optional`](#structFRHAPI__RankConfigV3_1a93bcf1ff03c0eaac0a32ddb3e94326ae) <a id="structFRHAPI__RankConfigV3_1a93bcf1ff03c0eaac0a32ddb3e94326ae"></a>

 The distance between skill ranks that yields ~76% chance of winning.
-Recommended value is half the default variance.
+Recommended value is half the default sigma.

 #### `public bool `[`Beta_IsSet`](#structFRHAPI__RankConfigV3_1af4bdc9f9516b7c8566b675c8d5653257) <a id="structFRHAPI__RankConfigV3_1af4bdc9f9516b7c8566b675c8d5653257"></a>